nvidia-holoscan/holoscan-sdk/examples/tensor_interop/README.md

 Notably, the two GXF codelets have not been wrapped as Holoscan operators, but are instead registered at runtime in the `compose` method of the application.

+Note that this C++ example shows how to explicitly wrap GXF codelets (`SendTensor` and `ReceiveTensor`) for use from Holoscan by creating a class that inherits from `holoscan::ops::GXFOperator`.
+More recently there is a `holoscan::ops::GXFCodelet` class which simplifies this process and allows the codelets to directly be used via `make_operator<holoscan::ops::GXFCodelet>`.
+This second approach to using an existing GXF codelet is demonstrated in `examples/import_gxf_components`.

 ### Run instructions

 * **using deb package install or NGC container**: